marcochisciedu/Training-Regular-Polytope-Networks-with-knowledge-distillation/README.md

 # Training Regular Polytope Networks with knowledge distillation
 Training a RePoNet from scratch can easily become an unfeasible and costly task since there are no available public pretrained models with that kind of architecture.<br />
 We address this issue by transferring the knowledge from a standard Neural Network with great performances on a given dataset to the RePoNet following classic knowledge distillation and its guidelines.
 The experiments performed by the following code explore the use of this technique using different architectures and different datasets while testing the previously mentioned guidelines.<br />
-More detail in the paper: [Chisci Marco Training Regular Polytope Networks.pdf](https://github.com/marcochisciedu/Training-Regular-Polytope-Networks-with-knowledge-distillation/files/14850213/Chisci.Marco.Training.Regular.Polytope.Networks.pdf)
+More detail in the paper: [Chisci Marco Training Regular Polytope Networks with Knowledge Distillation.pdf](https://github.com/marcochisciedu/Training-Regular-Polytope-Networks-with-knowledge-distillation/files/14852038/Chisci.Marco.Training.Regular.Polytope.Networks.with.Knowledge.Distillation.pdf)

 ### Installing